cyo-the-vile/Saturn-DaemonbitePCB_MISTER/README.md

 Saturn-DaemonbitePCB_MISTER

-Uses Authentic Saturn controller ports from a Sega Saturn along with MickGyver's Daemonbite firmware to use a Sega Saturn controller with MISTER FPGA
+Uses Authentic Saturn controller ports from a Sega Saturn along with MickGyver's Daemonbite firmware to use a Sega Saturn controller with MISTER FPGA.
+You will need an Arduino PRO micro.

 Take the ZIP file to your favorite fab house such as JLCPCB.